• Skip to main content

 • oil to grease the pan and palms

 Updated on 19th June 2017. - Used Baking paper this time and felt this is a lot easier to handle than a ziplock bag.
+The written content of this post was updated on 7th April 2021.

 For the Filling:

-• ¾ cup freshly grated coconut*
+• ¾ cup grated coconut

 • 6 tablespoons sugar

-• 1 teaspoon of ghee
+• 1 teaspoon ghee

-• 1 mini shallot sliced
+• 1 mini shallots, sliced

-• ¼ teaspoon ground cardamom
+• ¼ teaspoon cardamom powder

 For the Dough:

-• 1 and ¼ cup rice flour
+• 1¼ cup rice flour

-• Oil to grease the pan and palms
+• Oil to grease, the pan and palms

-Prepare the filling:
+Prepare the ada filling:

-2. Heat ghee in a pan and saute the sliced shallot on a low flame until translucent.
+• Heat ghee in a pan and saute the sliced shallot on a low flame until translucent.

-3. Add the grated coconut and sugar.
+• Add the grated coconut and sugar.
 Keep stirring until the sugar is completely melted.

-5. Stir in some salt and the ground cardamom.
-Adjust salt, sugar, cardamom as per your taste and keep this aside to cool completely.
+• Once the sugar is melted, add the lentils and stir well until the mixture comes together.
+Stir in some salt and ground cardamom.
+Adjust salt, sugar, and cardamom as per your taste and keep this aside to cool completely.

 Prepare the dough: